i-abdullahirshad/gamepadscheck/src/content/articles/inner-vs-outer-deadzone.md

 **The bigger reason is diagonals.** This is where outer deadzone earns its place, and most players do not realise they have the problem.

 Sticks move in a circle.
 The number space is a square.
 Push fully right and one axis reaches 1.00.
 Push fully on a diagonal and each axis reaches only about 0.71, because that is where the circle meets the diagonal.
-The corners of the square cannot be reached on any controller ever made.
+The corners of the square cannot be reached on any controller ever made, a geometric fact central to understanding [circularity error](/circularity-error/).

 In games that read each axis separately, this means diagonal movement can be slower than straight movement.
 Strafing at an angle ends up worse than strafing straight.
 An outer deadzone pushes the reachable circle outward so diagonals register closer to full.